RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-cloud-accounts/_index.md

 To create or edit a cloud account in Redis Enterprise Cloud:

-1. Sign into the [admin console](https://app.redislabs.com/) and then select the target subscription.
+1. Sign in to the [admin console](https://app.redislabs.com/) and then select the target subscription.

 1. From the console menu, select **Account Settings** and then select the **Cloud Account** tab.